Best LED Parking Lot Lights (2026 Guide)

 LED Shoebox 100W

 13,000 lumens.
-Slip-fitter mount.
+Slip-fitter mount fits standard 2–3/8" tenons.
 Photocell included.
-A solid option for retail and small commercial lots.
+A solid, affordable option for retail and small commercial lots.

-42,000 lumens for 30+ ft poles.
+42,000 lumens for 30+ ft poles and large commercial sites.
 Multiple distribution patterns available.
-Backed by a 10-year warranty.
+Backed by a 10-year warranty — set-and-forget reliability.

 ROI Example: 50-Space Parking Lot